AIRI-Institute/AriGraph/README.md

 ![**Ariadne agent and his results**](img/Architecture.png?raw=True)

 ## Performance
 We implement five TextWorld environments for three different tasks: Treasure Hunt, Cleaning and Cooking.
-The first task involves navigating a maze and searching for treasure, the second entails tidying up a house by placing items in their designated spots, and the third focuses on gathering ingredients and preparing a dish.
+The first task involves navigating a maze and searching for treasure, the second entails tidying up a house by placing items in their designated spots, and the third focuses on gathering ingredients and preparing a meal.
 Each tested LLM agent had an identical decision-making module, and the agents differed from each other only in the implementation of memory.
 There is a mean normalized game scores in the following table:
 Type of memory | Treasure Hunt | Cleaning | Cooking | Treasure Hunt Hard | Cooking Hard -- | -- | -- | -- | -- | --
 AriGraph (ours) | 1.0 | 0.79 | 1.0 | 1.0 | 1.0